Visiting or Non-Degree Seeking Students

 Determine Your State Residency

-If you have applied to Central Piedmont before, you do not need to apply again.
-If you have applied to Central Piedmont before, but don't remember your student ID number, username, or if you are in our system, please first email email@example.com or First Year Experience (info in "Contact" section).
+If you have applied to Central Piedmont or taken a class here before, you do not need to apply again.
+If you don't remember your student ID number, username, or if you might already be in our system, please first contact a student success navigator.

-Complete the Central Piedmont admissions application.
-You will be asked to choose a career field.
-We will help you choose a specific program later.
+If you are not in our records, complete the Central Piedmont admissions application.
+You will be asked to choose an academic and career pathway.
+An academic advisor will help you choose a specific program later.

-Once you get your username, you can activate your account.
+After we reach you to confirm your application, you can activate your account.

-If you have your username and still can't activate your account, please call the ITS Help Desk, or contact Admissions, Outreach and Recruitment, or First Year Experience for help.
+If you have your username and still can't activate your account, please call the Service Desk or contact a student success navigator for help.